vmware-tanzu-labs/educates-training-platform/docs/project-details/project-overview.md

 Overall goals of the project
 ----------------------------

-Being born out of the requirements of a group of developer advocates, the use case scenarios which educates has been designed to support are as follows.
+Being born out of the requirements of a group of developer advocates, the use case scenarios which Educates has been designed to support are as follows.

 * Supervised workshops.
 This could be a workshop run at a conference, at a customer site, or purely online.
 The workshop has a set time period and you know the maximum number of users to expect.
 Once the training has completed, the Kubernetes cluster created for the workshop would be destroyed.